icysec/icyscan/README.md

 IcyScan is a network enumeration framework I built to automate the tedious parts of reconnaissance.
 It's designed to be fast, thorough, and easy to configure for different scenarios (CTF, pentesting, bug bounty, etc.).

-**New in v1.1:** Interactive CLI mode for modular, Metasploit-style enumeration!
+**New in v1.1:** Interactive CLI mode for modular, customizable enumeration!

 ---